 Multiple sign-ins used to be a mess, but now it’s more seamless than ever before.
-This feature allows you to view the content of your other accounts while logged in to one.
-But you can’t use some of the Google tools from two accounts at one time (e.g. Google Drive).
+This feature allows you to view the content of your other accounts while logged into one.
+But you can’t use some of the Google tools from two accounts at one time (e.g. Google Drive) unless you choose one.

 Google defaults to the first account you logged in with.
 This is the rule you will see in action every time.
 The Google menu at the top-right also suggests the default account when you use multiple sign-ins.